-The legislative power makes laws, such as in this case, financial services laws, and regulations (e.g., taxation laws) and the executive power administers these laws through government departments and statutory authorities (e.g., Australian Accounting Standards Board, Australian Prudential Regulation Authority, Australian Taxation Office, etc.).
-While the judicial power is the power of the Commonwealth and State courts to make legal decisions in accordance with the financial services laws and regulations enacted, e.g., litigation from breach of contract between consumers and financial service providers, misconducts of providers, etc.
+The legislative power makes laws, such as in this case, financial services laws and regulations (e.g., taxation laws), and the executive power administers these laws through government departments and statutory authorities (e.g., Australian Accounting Standards Board, Australian Prudential Regulation Authority, Australian Taxation Office, etc.).
+The judicial power is the power of the Commonwealth and State courts to make legal decisions following the financial services laws and regulations enacted, e.g., litigation from breach of contract between consumers and financial service providers, misconduct of providers, etc.

+In the following table, various business structures are listed.
+To complete this question, you must:
-Briefly describe each business organisational structure listed in the following table and identify two (2) requirements of compliance or registrations that apply to each.

-Where possible, identify the relevant federal legislation.

-Where identifying the federal legislation is not possible, identify the relevant legislation for all states/territories.
+- Provide a description of each business organisational structure - Identify two (2) requirements of compliance or regulations that apply to each - Where possible, identify the relevant federal legislation - Where identifying the federal legislation is not possible, identify relevant legislation for all states/territory